simolus3/asterisk.dart/README.md

 To get started, run

 ```
-docker run -ti --network host ghcr.io/simolus3/asterisk_demo:latest
+docker run -ti --network host europe-docker.pkg.dev/simonbinder/public/asterisk_demo:latest
 ```

-Starting asterisk will print a lot of errors as it tires to load a lot of modules we don't need - once it prints "Asterisk Ready.", the system is ready to go.
+Starting asterisk will print a lot of errors as it tries to load a lot of modules we don't need - once it prints "Asterisk Ready.", the system is ready to go.